swathisl170499/swathi-ai-hub/README.md

 ### 2) Voice-enabled resume summary
 Visitors can click a button to hear a spoken summary of my profile and experience.
 - Uses browser `speechSynthesis`.
-- Prefers female-sounding voices if available on that device.
-- Falls back gracefully when such voices are unavailable.

 ### 3) Lightweight visitor intent tracking
 Important interactions can be sent to a webhook so I can get notified when someone: